hanjingo/doc/NOTE/CSAPP/chapter1.md

 - `Buses`.
 Running throughout the system is a collection of electrical conduits called `buses` that carry bytes of information back and forth between the components.
 Buses are typically designed to transfer fixed-size chunks of bytes known as `words`.
 The number of bytes in a word (the `word size`) is a fundamental system parameter that varies across systems.
 Most machines today have word sizes of either 4 bytes (32 bits) or 8 bytes (64 bits).
 - `I/O Devices`.
 Input/output (I/O) devices are the system's connection to the external world.
 Each I/O device is connected to the I/O bus by either a `controller` or an `adapter`.
 The distinction between the two is mainly one of packaging.
 Controllers are chipsets in the device itself or on the system's main printed circuit board (often called the `motherboard`).
 An adapter is a card that plugs into a slot on the motherboard.
 Regardless, the purpose of each is to transfer information back and forth between the I/O bus and an I/O device.
 - `Main Memory` The `main memory` is a temporary storage device that holds both a program and the data it manipulates while the processor is executing the program.
 Physically, main memory consists of a collection of `dynamic random access memory` (DRAM) chips.
 Logically, memory is organized as a linear array of bytes, each with its own unique address (array index) starting at zero.
 - `Processor` The `central processing unit` (CPU), or simply processor, is the engine that interprets (or `executes`) instructions stored in main memory.
-At its core is a word-size storage device (or `register`) called the `program counter` (PC).
+At its core is a word-sized storage device (or `register`) called the `program counter` (PC).
 At any point in time, the PC points at (contains the address of) some machine-language instruction in main memory.

 ![1_6](res/1_6.png)